UtterDonkey/scratch2js/README.md

 #### 🧪`do_repeat`
 Similar to an animated repeat loop, however all scripts are executed before next loop begins.
 May become a replacement for `repeat`.
+Requires 2 parameters, first for amount of times to repeat, second for the function to run.
+Has a third optional parameter, function, a callback to be run 1 frame after the loop ends.
 NOTE: First loop is executed immediately instead of after 1 frame.